zorostang/Behavioral-Cloning/readme.md

 * figure out best starting approach for "fine tuning" model at this point, because I don't think more data collection is necessaryS.

 #### Response to Feedback
-10 Example images from the data set have been include in the output_images directory.
+10 Example images from the data set have been included in the output_images directory.
 I've also saved the jupyter notebook as html so that you may view the sample images along with their respective angles.
 ![sample](/output_images/sample_image_1.jpg "Sampe Image")

 A histogram of the collected data has now been included in the jupyter notebook.
 Note this dataset was large and 0 angles were not filtered out.
 Upon initial inspection I noticed that I could not even see the non-zero angle in the original histogram, so then I plotted it on a log scale.
 You can see that there are 400x more 0 angle images than non-zero angle images!
 This mean the training data was not well balanced.
 This also might explain why my car did not perform well on track two.

 ![Histograms](/output_images/histogram.png "Histograms")

 The network  is clearly biased towards zero.
 If I had more time, I would balance the dataset better and then retrain the model without changing anything else to see if the car drives better on track 1 and track 2 with balanced training data.